kstojanovski/software-design-pattern/behavioral-patterns.md

 ### Mediator

+#### Introduction
-The mediator pattern is a design pattern that promotes loose coupling of objects by removing the need for classes to communicate with each other directly.<br>
-Instead, mediator objects are used to encapsulate and centralise the interactions between classes.<br><br>
+The mediator pattern is a design pattern that promotes loose coupling of objects by removing the need for classes to communicate with each other directly.
+Instead, mediator objects are used to encapsulate and centralise the interactions between classes.
-Any Colleague need to have the mediatorObj.<br>
-On other side the mediatorObj (ConcreteMediator) has to contain the references of the Colleagues.
 #### Structure
 * IMediator::method0()-> ConcreteMediator::method0() // setter/getter on all Concrete Colleague classes
 * ColleagueBase(has a Mediator m) -> ColleagueA (can call m.method0())